reactome/release-download-directory/README.md

 <h2>Download Directory</h2>

-The Download Directory step generates a number of files that can be downloaded from Reactome's <a href="https://reactome.org/download-data">download page</a>.
+The Download Directory step generates several files that can be downloaded from Reactome's <a href="https://reactome.org/download-data">download page</a>.
 It also generates an archive file during the <b>CreateReleaseTarball</b> step that acts as a snapshot of the <a href="https://github.com/reactome/Release">Release repository</a> and some services on the release server.
 This module has been rewritten from Perl to Java.
 <br><br>The steps of Download Directory and files produced are:

 - <a href="#databasedumps">DatabaseDumps</a>: `gk_stable_ids.sql`, `gk_current.sql`